geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-21.md

     This field is not mandatory overall, but is required for some evidence codes (see below or evidence code documentation);
     cardinality 0, 1, >1; for cardinality >1 use a pipe or comma to separate entries depending on the data (examples below).

-The **With/From** field may be populated with multiple identifiers when making annotations using the following evidence codes: IMP, IGI, IPI, IC, ISS, ISA, ISO, ISM, IGC, IBA, IKR, RCA, IPI, IEA.
+The **With/From** field may be populated with multiple identifiers when making annotations using the following evidence codes: IMP, IGI, IPI, IC, ISS, ISA, ISO, ISM, IGC, IBA, IKR, RCA, IEA.

 Annotations made using the following evidence codes may only use the pipe operator in the **With/From** field: ISS, ISA, ISO, ISM, IBA, IKR, RCA, IEA.
 It is not mandatory to use pipes, however, and some groups may prefer to make separate annotations.

-Annotations made using the following evidence codes may use the pipe or comma operators in the **With/From** field: IPI, IMP, IGI, IC, IGC.
+Annotations made using the following evidence codes may use the pipe or comma operators in the **With/From** field: IMP, IGI, IPI, IC, IGC.

-The with column may not be used with the evidence codes IDA, TAS, NAS, or ND.

 ##### Examples